SARS-CoV-2 within-host dynamics:

 .
 Daily sampling of early SARS-CoV-2 infection reveals substantial heterogeneity in infectiousness.

 - Our work on predicting individual infectiousness from SARS-CoV-2 viral load dynamics is online at Proceedings of the National Academy of Sciences:

 .
 In vivo kinetics of SARS-CoV-2 infection and its relationship with a person’s infectiousness.

-- Our works on SARS-CoV-2 infection dynamics and infectiousness of vaccinated and unvaccinated individuals are posted on medRxiv:
+- Our work on SARS-CoV-2 infection dynamics and infectiousness of vaccinated and unvaccinated individuals is online at Open Forum Infectious Diseases:

 .
 Longitudinal analysis of SARS-CoV-2 vaccine breakthrough infections reveal limited infectious virus shedding and restricted tissue distribution.

 - Our work on quantifying the strength of selection for new SARS-CoV-2 variants is out at Nature Communications:

 .
 Estimating the strength of selection for new SARS-CoV-2 variants.